-You probably know that you should be using a Vitamin C serum every day.
+You probably know that you should be using a Vitamin C serum in your skincare routine every day.
 But do you know why?
 And are you even using it properly?
-Here’s a little refresher, plus a list of my favorite top-rated Vitamin C serums.
+Here’s a little refresher.

 HOW TO USE VITAMIN C SERUM

 - Because Vitamin C helps protect your skin from pollution, ultraviolet light, and free radicals, you’re going to want to use it in the morning rather than in the evening

 - As a rule of thumb, skincare products should typically be applied from “thinnest” to “thickest” in terms of consistency